MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 ﻿---
 title: "Cards overview"
-description: "Get a quick overview of cards as a Power Apps capability and what issues this capability can help you solve"
+description: "Get a quick overview of cards as a Power Apps capability and the busines problems cards can help you solve"
 keywords: "Cards, Power Apps, overview" ms.date: 09/20/2022 ms.topic: article